VirtualSpaceman/ssl-skin-lesions/README.md

   python3 finetuning_ssl.py --method simclr --lr lr --batch_size batch_size
 ```

-To change any parameter you can take a look at all available options [here](https://github.com/VirtualSpaceman/ssl-skin-lesions/blob/main/finetuning_ssl.py#L261-L277)
+To check all the parameters available please take a look at [here](https://github.com/VirtualSpaceman/ssl-skin-lesions/blob/main/finetuning_ssl.py#L261-L277)

 ### Pre-training and Fine-tuning

-Now, we need to perform an extra contrastive pre-training - which can use the supervised on the self-supervised version  - before fine-tuning step.
+In this pipeline we perform an additional contrastive pre-training - which can use the supervised on the self-supervised version  - before fine-tuning.
-We give more details of how to execute this step at the folder [SupContrast](https://github.com/VirtualSpaceman/ssl-skin-lesions/tree/main/SupContrast).
+We give more details of how to execute the contrastive pre-training at the folder [SupContrast](https://github.com/VirtualSpaceman/ssl-skin-lesions/tree/main/SupContrast).

-Once the pre-training is done, just execute the ``isic_contrastive_finetuning.py`` passing the pre-trained model
+When the pre-training finishes, just execute the ``isic_contrastive_finetuning.py`` passing the pre-trained model
 checkpoint on parameter ``--ckpt_path``.
 Such file is based on ``finetuning_ssl.py``, but with minor changes.
 We removed the ``--method`` parameter and fixed the ``simclr`` data augmentations during the fine-tuning.
-Except for ``--method``, all other parameters remain the same as explained in [Fine-tuning section](#fine-tuning).
+Except for the ``--method`` parameter, all the remaining ones are the same as explained in [Fine-tuning section](#fine-tuning).

+---

 ### Testing the models